Cardi B Walked Off A Photoshoot After Being Sexually Assaulted

 "A lot of video vixens have spoke about this and nobody gives a fuck," she told Cosmo.
 "When I was trying to be a vixen, people were like, 'You want to be on the cover of this magazine?'
 Then they pull their dicks out.
 I bet if one of these women stands up and talks about it, people are going to say, 'So what?
 You’re a ho.
 It don’t matter.'"

-She also told Cosmo that predatory people aren’t now on better behavior because they’re “woke,” but because “they’re scared.”
+She also told Cosmo that predatory people aren’t now on better behaviour because they’re "woke", but because "they’re scared".

 When asked by WE tv if she had to deal with any of this now that she’s a top artist, Cardi said things are different for her, personally.
 "Oh, hell no," the rapper said.
 "I’ll put you on blast on my Instagram."
 Cardi currently boasts over 50 million followers on the platform, plus over seven million more on Twitter.